European-XFEL/EXtra-foam/ARCHITECTURE.md

 ### `extra_foam/gui`
 Contains all of the code for the main GUI.

+The `main GUI` is a `QMainWindow` that serves as the aggregator of the GUI elements and the pipeline components for receiving data.
+It also has signals that provides control on the running state of the process workers and the image and plot windows.
+This can be found on the toolbar buttons.

+The toolbar also gives entry point for the following windows:

+- `ImageToolWindow`, which is a second main GUI for image manipulation (e.g., selecting ROI, masking, normalization).

+- Plot windows (which inherits from `_AbstractPlotWindow`):
+  - `PulseOfInterestWindow`
+  - `PumpProbeWindow`
+  - `CorrelationWindow`
+  - `HistogramWindow`
+  - `BinningWindow`

+- Satellite windows (which inherits from `_AbstractSatelliteWindow`).
+These are auxiliary windows for additional functionalities and display:
+  - `FileStreamWindow`
+  - `AboutWindow`

+On its interface, one can change the run configuration via the control widgets (which inherits from `_AbstractCtrlWidget`.).
+These are for:

+- data source management (`DataSourceWidget`)
+- extensions (`ExtensionCtrlWidget`)
+- general analysis
+  - `AnalysisCtrlWidget`
+  - `FomFilterCtrlWidget`
+- utilities
+  - logger
+  - analysis setup manager

 ### `extra_foam/special_suite`
 The code for all the special suites live here.
 There are pairs of files that hold the implementations for each app in the suite, e.g. `foobar_w.py` would